Erwin Kostedde: 'Black players will always be second choice in Germany' | DW | 13.10.2020

 Read more: Dutch prosecutors and FA investigate racial abuse after football match suspended

 Kostedde keeps his distance from soccer these days, preferring the peace and quiet of retirement instead.
-But the 74-years-old says he still feels like an outsider in his own country.
+But the 74-year-old says he still feels like an outsider in his own country.